 We commonly see customer experience professionals attempt to treat the collection of consent and preference data as if it is the equivalent to the customer registration process.
-Customer registration is typically treated as a one-time event, where zero-party data collection is conducted along the entire customer lifecycle.
+Customer registration is typically treated as a one-time event, where consent and preference collection is conducted along the entire customer lifecycle.